 Surveying is a diverse profession covering a wide range of disciplines.
 The Royal Institution of Chartered Surveyors ( RICS) has described the Surveyors role ‘as essentially to measure, value, protect and enhance all the world’s physical assets.’
 This apprenticeship offers an entry route at Level 3 into the profession and concentrates on Property Surveying, covering the disciplines of Building Surveying, Property Valuation and Maintenance, General Practice, and Quantity Surveying.

 There are 2,500 Chartered Surveyors employed in Wales and a significant percentage are employed in the private sector.
-This would cover surveying firms, specialist property consultancies, house building companies, property developers, building and civil engineering consultants, retailers, banks, insurance institutions and utilities.
-There also opportunities in the public sector which cover local authorities, the Valuation Office Agency, universities, loss adjustors, housing associations and hospital trusts.
+This would cover surveying firms, specialist property consultancies, house building companies, property developers, building and civil engineering consultants, retailers, banks, insurance institutions, and utilities.
+There are also opportunities in the public sector which cover local authorities, the Valuation Office Agency, universities, loss adjustors, housing associations, and hospital trusts.